jfcloutier/karma_system/design_notes/wellbeing.md

 Engagement keeps track of how engaged the CAs are overall.
 Engagement is initially empty.

-Engagement goes up whenever
+Engagement goes up for a CA whenever

+* it obtains an accurate and simple causal theory (finding simplicity within complexity),
-* a CA's belief is used in the synthesis of another CA's belief (it becomes relevant), and
+* one of its belief is used in the synthesis of another CA's belief (it becomes relevant),
 * whenever an action it intends is executed (it acts in the world).

 Engagement decreases whenever